Reviews You Can Rely On

 Finding the perfect walking shoes can significantly enhance your daily routine.
 The ideal pair should seamlessly blend comfort and support, potentially alleviating foot fatigue and discomfort during both everyday activities and exercise.

-We've logged more than 200,000 steps while testing these shoes in the field and picked apart every detail of their design in the lab (we even cut them in half!)
-From long fitness walks to busy travel days and all-day-standing work sessions, we've put these 17 shoes through their paces to find the best options for you.
+We've logged more than 200,000 steps while testing these shoes in the field and picked apart every detail of their design (we even cut them in half!)
+From long fitness walks to busy travel days and all-day-standing work sessions, we've put these 19 shoes through their paces to find the best options for you.

-Our favorite walking shoe is the Hoka Transport.
+The best walking shoe is the Hoka Transport.
 It offers an ideal balance of cushioning, stability, and ease of use.
-We found it comfortable straight out of the box, and we like how convenient and adjustable the toggle laces are.
+It is comfortable straight out of the box, and we like how convenient and adjustable the toggle laces are.

-If you're looking for a comfortable budget walking shoes, we love the Ryka Devotion.
+If you're looking for comfortable budget walking shoes, we love the Ryka Devotion.
 It's a well-balanced shoe that goes easy on the wallet.
-If you're into the slip-on laceless style, the Skechers GO WALK Joy is a great budget-friendly choice.
-It slides on easily, is lightweight, and offers all-day comfort.

 If you find you do most of your walking on trails, you may want to consider a hiking shoe.
 Or, if you're a fan of minimalist shoes, you'll want to check out our reviews on barefoot shoes.

-Editor's note: We updated this review on May 1, 2025, to include new models from Hoka and On.
+Editor's note: We updated this review on August 20, 2025, to include new models from New Balance and Allbirds.

 Awards Editors' Choice Award